Nitogx/CookieOS/README.md

 # CookieOS
 An operating system written in ASM!

+>[!WARNING]
-> ⚠️ **Warning:** Proceed with caution.
+>Proceed with caution.
 To build the os you must be an expert or follow a tutorial!
 I'm serious!!

 ## About this yes... this
 It's an os written in Assembly or machine code in bare metal <img src="https://s1.ezgif.com/tmp/ezgif-15d3c2575b5eedac.gif" width="50px">